 With each of these framings – collapse, catastrophe, extinction – people describe different degrees of certainty.
 Different people speak of a scenario being possible, probable or inevitable.
 In my conversations with both professionals in sustainability or climate, and others not directly involved, I have found that people choose a scenario and a probability depending not on what the data and its analysis might suggest, but what they are choosing to live with as a story about this topic.
 That parallels findings in psychology that none of us are purely logic machines but relate information into stories about how things relate and why (Marshall, 2014).
 None of us are immune to that process.
 Currently, I have chosen to interpret the information as indicating inevitable collapse, probable catastrophe and possible extinction.
+I do not prove in this paper that societal collapse is inevitable, as that would require more discussion of complex social, economic, political and cultural processes, but it is my personal conclusion from an overview of those factors which I have not yet published (and which seems reasonable to share with the reader given the seriousness of the matter).

 There is a growing community of people who conclude we face inevitable human extinction and treat that view as a prerequisite for meaningful discussions about the implications for our lives right now.
 For instance, there are thousands of people on Facebook groups who believe human extinction is near.
 In such groups I have witnessed how people who doubt extinction is either inevitable or coming soon are disparaged by some participants for being weak and deluded.
 This could reflect how some of us may find it easier to believe in a certain than an uncertain story, especially when the uncertain future would be so different to today that it is difficult to comprehend.
 Reflection on the end of times, or eschatology, is a major dimension of the human experience, and the total sense of loss of everything one could ever contribute to is an extremely powerful experience for many people.
 How they emerge from that experience depends on many factors, with loving kindness, creativity, transcendence, anger, depression, nihilism and apathy all being potential responses.
 Given the potential spiritual experience triggered by sensing the imminent extinction of the human race, we can appreciate why a belief in the inevitability of extinction could be a basis for some people to come together.

 In my work with mature students, I have found that inviting them to consider collapse as inevitable, catastrophe as probable and extinction as possible, has not led to apathy or depression.
 Instead, in a supportive environment, where we have enjoyed community with each other, celebrating ancestors and enjoying nature before then looking at this information and possible framings for it, something positive happens.
 I have witnessed a shedding of concern for conforming to the status quo, and a new creativity about what to focus on going forward.
 Despite that, a certain discombobulation occurs and remains over time as one tries to find a way forward in a society where such perspectives are uncommon.
 Continued sharing about the implications as we transition our work and lives is valuable.